OvernodeProjets/Fixed-v15/README.md

 # Heliactyl v15 (Legacy)

-This release line is no longer supported.
-Please upgrade to Heliactyl v17.
+This version is just a fixed/updated version of Heliactyl v15.
+I will maintain it a little longer for those who still need it.
 Launch a free hosting service using Heliactyl as your dashboard.
 Learn how to setup/install it below.